-This document aims to summarise the SedSS to date and to define the threat of suspended sediments on Lake Tanganyika.
+This document aims to summarise the SedSS and to define the threat of suspended sediments on Lake Tanganyika.
 The key questions relate to how do suspended sediments impact on biodiversity and is this in equilibrium or is there an additional threat related to increased human activity in the catchment of the lake.
 It also addresses other key factors that relate to sediment input including hydrology of the catchment, nutrients associated with sediments and the upstream factors which cause this sedimentary material to be mobilised.
+The document further suggests a prioritised set of monitoring and research activities to be undertaken in the future.